muchtall/pluggable-bashrc/README.md

 Once verified, you can optionally close your original terminal session.

-Lastly, verify that the include directories you created are not writable by anyone by owner.
+Lastly, verify that the include directories you created are not writable by anyone but owner.
 You don't want someone dropping malicious includes in there.